mark-watson/SwiftAI-book/manuscript/part2.md

 In this part we cover:

-- Short introduction to the ideas behind Deep learning
+- Short introduction to the ideas behind Deep Learning
 - Introduction of CoreML
 - Examples using CoreML
 - Introduction of NLP